Fibonacci levels are one of the most popular tools in technical trading.

 Markets can stay in two types of environments: they can be either trending or ranging.

 Trends can be either up or down.
-An uptrend is characterised by the price making consecutive higher highs (HHs) and higher lows (HLs), while downtrends form consecutive lower lows (LLs) and lower highs (LHs).
+An uptrend is characterized by the price making consecutive higher highs (HHs) and higher lows (HLs), while downtrends form consecutive lower lows (LLs) and lower highs (LHs).
 This is shown in the following chart.

 As the chart shows, the price forms a zig-zag pattern on its way up or down.
 The higher lows are actually price corrections formed during strong trends, and once the price drops far enough, buyers enter the market and push the price higher again.